Razoff/ada_website/index.md

 <iframe src="./assets/plot_high_2.html" frameborder="0" scrolling="no" height="500" width="960"></iframe>

-<p>The representation emphasize clearly that the ditribution of event is centered on the USA the western Europe and the come of the middle east countries.
-Even if there are many event in other country as well all bubbles that really stands out of the rest is for one of the region mentioned before. </p>
+<p>The representation emphasize clearly that the ditribution of event is centered on the USA the western Europe and the some of the middle east countries.
+Even if there are many event in other country as well all bubbles that really stands out of the rest is for one of the region mentioned before.
+In the end it seems like the news selections revovles a lot around who the G8 leaders are intereted in.</p>

 <p> This phenomena can be explained in different ways.
 First, many of the international news outlets (we are talking about the really big ones that covers everythin 24/7) are based either in the United State or in Europe (mostly England).
 It seems that the anglo-saxon countries holds a lot of power influence wise.
 Their articles are the most represented over the planet which makes at the same time very interesting and very dangerous.</p>